bcgov/wps/openshift/README.md

       - patch
 ```

-## Used token to create appropraite token in github
+## Used token to create appropriate token in github

 - Create service account in tools